fbittmann/replication_freediving/README.md

-# replication_freediving
-Replication files for "Analyzing Large-Scale Freediving Competition Data With a Special Focus on Gender Differences"
+# Replication files for "Analyzing Large-Scale Freediving Competition Data With a Special Focus on Gender Differences"